 The major challenge for the Neighbourhood Plan is to create a detailed policy framework and Concept Plan for the phased, integrated redevelopment of the whole of DA6 South, with improved connectivity to redevelopment north of the railway.

 We are now in the final stages of preparing your Hove Station Neighbourhood Plan and the regeneration of the Hove Station Area is gathering momentum.
 Come to Honeycroft and have your say about the latest draft of your community-led plan.
 Let’s ensure the whole is greater than the sum of its parts!
-Exhibition and handouts … Read more
+Exhibition and handouts of our latest draft policies … Read more

 We are now in the final stages of preparing the Hove Station Neighbourhood Plan and the regeneration of the Hove Station Area is gathering momentum.
-Come and find out how our community-led plan is responding to development pressures and tying it all together to ensure the whole is greater than the sum of the parts. … Read more
+Come and find out how our community-led plan is responding to development pressures and tying it all together to ensure the whole is greater than the sum of the parts.
+Presentations from 13:30 MODA (the … Read more

 Do you want to improve the public realm in front of the Honeycroft centre, create a pocket park near north of St Barnabas Hall or plot footpaths from Poets Corner to Hove Station?
 Yes?
 The Sackville Road – Conway Street Community Hub Group needs you!
-All these organisations and enterprises operate in a run-down environment, yet they provide … Read more
+All these organisations and enterprises operate in a run-down environment, yet they provide vital community services and jobs. … Read more

 It is proposed that the Neighbourhood Plan will include a policy for the development of Community Hubs and some sketch schemes to show how these locations can be improved.
 Several Community Hub Improvement Groups have been meeting to share ideas, develop these schemes and negotiate with developers as they prepare their planning applicationsto agree public benefit improvements.
 If you’d like to get involved in these neighbourhood improvement schemes, please visit our next Have Your Say Day or send us an email.